dmd-program/dmd-100/projects/ritual/develop_prototype.md

 * Start your document with the following: "**This is a prototype for an app that...**" To complete the sentence, use your brainstorming ideas and storyboard.
 * Describe the ritual in detail and how the prototype works.
+* Write clearly, and check for grammar and spelling errors

 ## Steps to completion